snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ### Lab inventory

-Our lab provide an emulation enviroment for the docker resources below to constitute the underlying topology.
+Our lab provides an emulation enviroment for the docker resources below to constitute the underlying topology.
 All of them are deployed by hand on an Ubuntu VM host.

 <table>
 	<thead>